The Value Map, a product managers ally in assessing products position in the market

 You can also see that all competitive products fall approximately on a line which is your Value Equivalent Line.
 By positioning products above or below this line, you can disrupt the market.
 You can also go up and down that line to keep the market equilibrium and be less aggressive.

-Value Maps are essential strategic tools that can help you visualize customer perception of your product and make better decisions on how to position your products in the market to gain competitive advantage.
+Value Maps are essential strategic tools that can help you visualize customer perception of your product and make better decisions on how to position your products in the market to gain a competitive advantage.
 Maintaining Value Maps and analyzing them overtime can provide product managers with valuable insights into their products.

 We make this easy